seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 means that the test case only ever returned for logical statements resulting in true.
 Thherefore, test cases where the return should be false should be implemented to increase mutation score.

+## Mutant #10
+**Mutation:**  Substituted 2.0 with 1.0 → KILLED <br />
+**Location:** getCentralValue <br />
+**Killed by:** org.jfree.data.test.RangeTest.org.jfree.data.test.RangeTest <br />
+**Analysis:** This mutation changes thr division by 2 to division by 1.
+This will not not give a proper central value, but instead, just add the lower and upper value.
+This mutation was killed, and so the test case failed.
+This expects a central value, but instead you get a summation of the bounds.

 # Report all the statistics and the mutation score for each test class

 # Analysis drawn on the effectiveness of each of the test classes